Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 from Halifax

-See "Final Fate" below
+Sunk - See "Final Fate" below

 Final Fate - 1942:

 5 men were assumed killed, namely 1st Engineer H. Dahlman, Donkeyman K. Johansen, the Dutch Stoker Pieter Roos, Canadian Messboy Robert Siteman, and the British Gunner William Lewis.
-See my link to the Commonwealth War Graves Comm. website further down on this page.
+See my links to the Commonwealth War Graves Comm. website further down on this page.
 23 got in the starboard lifeboat, while the South African Stoker H. Gillik and the British Galleyboy A. Pappacena were seen heading for a raft, never to be seen again, though some weak lights were later observed behind Blink, which lead the others to believe that the raft had been launched.

 The boat capsized several times, and by Febr.
 13, 11 men remained, sitting in the boat with cold water up to their chests; one by one the others had died, including the captain.
-On the 14th only 6 were left, but that afternoon they were spotted by the lookout on D/S Monroe (W. W. Glendaniels) in position 33 34N 71 41W and rescued.
+On the 14th only 6 were left, but that afternoon they were spotted by the lookout on the American D/S Monroe (W. W. Glendaniels) in position 33 34N 71 41W and rescued.
 All of them were hospitalized in Baltimore.

 Excerpts from 1st Mate Birger Lunde's Report (age 28):